vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 </html>
 ```

-* End-user sees in a web browser formatted content only:
+* You, or so-called, end-user sees, in a web browser, formatted content only:

 ![](/assets/html.png)

 * Where do you see `html, head, body, h1, or p`in the web browser?
 * Why are the two lines in the web browser different?
 * Where do you see `<title>Page Title</title>` in the web browser?
-* Where do you see `<!DOCTYPE html>` in the web browser?